 Q&A with Dr. Francescutti: Benefits of Cytoreduction and Hyperthermic Intraperitoneal Chemotherapy (HIPEC) for Carcinomatosis

-Read an interview with Dr. Valerie Francescutti, Surgical Oncologist in the Soft Tissue Sarcoma/Melanoma Division at Roswell Park Cancer Institute (RPCI), about the benefits of this advanced procedure and her research into why few patients are referred for the possibly life-extending treatment.
+Read an interview with Dr. Valerie Francescutti, Surgical Oncologist in the GI/Soft Tissue Sarcoma/Melanoma Division at Roswell Park Cancer Institute (RPCI), about the benefits of this advanced procedure and her research into why few patients are referred for the possibly life-extending treatment.

 Contact Dr. Francescutti at Valerie.Francescutti@RoswellPark.org.